jpennors/tips_my_web/readme.md

 This will launch the Laravel app and expose it to `http://localhost:8000`.
 The later part (`--port=8000`) is not necessary: the default port is `8000`.
 If you want to use another port, don't forget to update the `APP_URL` field in the `.env` file.

-That's it!
-Open [http://localhost:8000](http://localhost:8000) to see the app running.

 ### Use the app

 The project contains two separate sub-apps:
-- The main app, which is the TipsMyWeb website
+- The main app, which is the TipsMyWeb website, which is now accessible at [http://localhost:8000](http://localhost:8000)
 - The admin app, where you can add, edit and delete entities such as tags and resources that are used by the main app.
-To access the admin app, just add `/admin` to the main app's url (for example here: [http://localhost:8000/admin](http://localhost:8000/admin)).
-The login credentials are the `ADMIN_USERNAME` and `ADMIN_PASSWORD` fields of the `.env` file.
+To access the admin app, just add `/admin` to the main app's url ([http://localhost:8000/admin](http://localhost:8000/admin)).
+The login credentials are stored in the `.env` file (`ADMIN_USERNAME` and `ADMIN_PASSWORD`).

 # Development tools